simgrid/simgrid/docs/source/platform_howtos.rst

 Another possibility is to use the :cpp:func:`simgrid::s4u::Host::set_state_profile()` or :cpp:func:`simgrid::s4u::Link::set_state_profile()` functions.
-These functions take a profile, that can be an fixed profile exhaustively listing the events, or something else if you wish.
+These functions take a profile, that can be a fixed profile exhaustively listing the events, or something else if you wish.

 .. _howto_multicore: